emiddleton/ilo/README.md

 ## Overview

-ilo is a set of libraries and tool iLO is a set of libraries and tools to interact with the hardware controller or integrated lights out (iLO version 2,3,4) in HP ProLiant servers.
+iLO is a set of libraries and tools to interact with the hardware controller or integrated lights out (iLO version 2,3,4) in HP ProLiant servers.
 These controllers allows you to do things like check the hardware status, power cycle the server and run a KVM remote console.